 Breakfast at the resort.
 In the morning we take a boat trip on the Pai River to Ban Nam Pian Din, a village of the Padaung (long neck) women.
 The Padaungs belong to the Kayah or Karenni group in Burma.
 Over the years, hundreds of Padaungs have fled the off-and-on-fighting in northeast Burma and settled on the Thai side of the forested frontier.
 The Padaung women are known for wearing brass rings around their necks; therefore also known as “Giraffe Women”.
 Lunch at a local restaurant.

-Then, we leave Mae Hong Son and ride in southern direction towards Khun Yuam.
+Then, we leave Mae Hong Son and ride in the southern direction towards Khun Yuam.
 Khun Yuam was an important airbase during WW II from where the Japanese flew sorties into Burma and you can still see the old airfield not far from the small WW II Museum.
 From here we ride on to Mae Sariang through beautiful high plateau scenery with great forests.

 Dinner at a cozy local restaurant.
 Accommodation at River House Resort.